fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; A gentle mist cloaks the soaring heights of the…

 First and foremost, Blue Bottle Coffee is an artisan roaster.
 The company sources its beans directly from the farmers.

-If you want more variety, Blue Bottle Coffee offers a curated subscription of single-origin coffees.
+If you want more variety, Blue Bottle Coffee offers a curated subscription of single origin coffee.
 The selection changes every two weeks.
 You'll get unique coffees from around the world.
-To preserve the characteristics of the origin, this coffee subscription has lighter roasted coffees.
+To preserve the characteristics of the single origin, this coffee subscription has lighter roasted coffees.
 Past offerings include Burundi Ngozi Bavyeyi Natural and Colombia Huila Pedro Nel Trujillo.
-This subscription gives you a chance to try micro-lot coffees that quickly sell out.
+Blue Bottle subscription gives you a chance to try micro-lot coffees that quickly sell out.

-If you need help figuring out what you want, click on the Coffee Match button.
+If you need help figuring out what you want, click on the Coffee Match button at the Blue Bottle Coffee website.
 The quiz takes a few minutes.
 It starts by asking how you usually brew your coffee.
 Then it asks you how you take your coffee.

 Then the quiz asks how many cups you drink per week.
 That will help determine how much coffee you should get so that you won't run out and it won't get stale.
 The next questions are about roast level.